This story has been updated. It was originally published on June 2, 2017.

-On a Windows machine, you've got File History.
-To find it, open up Settings, select Update & security, then click Backup.
-Once you specify an external drive to hold your backups, then you can pick the folders you want to include and configure other aspects of the backup process.
+On a Windows machine, you’ve got File History.
+To find it, open up Settings, select Update & Security, then click Backup.
+Once you specify an external drive to hold your backups, you can pick the folders you want to include and configure other aspects of the backup process.

 For macOS, you have Time Machine, which is located in System Preferences.
 All you need to supply is an external drive—the application automatically creates hourly, daily, and weekly backups as required.
 The process is also fairly quick, because, with each backup, it only transfers files you’ve altered or added.
 Everything you need to fully restore your system, including applications, files, and settings, is saved to a Time Machine backup by default.

 Both File History and Time Machine use external drives or networked drives.
-In recent years, Microsoft and Apple have started embracing cloud-based backups as well.
-Microsoft's built-in solution is called OneDrive, which shows up pretty prominently when you set up Windows 10 on a new computer.
-Essentially, everything saved to the OneDrive folder will automatically back up to the web, as well as to any other computers where you've got OneDrive installed.
-You get 5GB of space for free, and upgrades plans start at $1.99 a month for 50GB of space.
+In recent years, Microsoft and Apple have embraced cloud-based backups as well.
+Microsoft’s built-in solution is called OneDrive, which shows up pretty prominently when you set up Windows 10 on a new computer.
+Essentially, everything saved to the OneDrive folder will automatically back up to the web, as well as to any other computers where you’ve got OneDrive installed.
+You get 5GB of space for free, and upgraded plans start at $1.99 a month for 100GB of space.

-Apple's version, iCloud, works along similar lines, but functions a bit more behind the scenes.
+Apple’s version, iCloud, works along similar lines, but functions a bit more behind the scenes.
 A lot of applications use it invisibly, so your data is automatically saved without any manual configuration.
-To set it up, open iCloud from System Preferences on macOS.
+To set it up, sign into your Apple ID from System Preferences on macOS.
 You can configure which folders are synced to the web by clicking on the Options button next to iCloud Drive.
 Like Microsoft, Apple gives you 5GB of room for free, and upgrade prices begin at $0.99 a month for 50GB.

 If, for whatever reason, you don’t want to use the tools that come with your computer’s operating system, you’ve still got lots of backup options.
 Of course, you could always manually copy your most important files over to an external drive yourself, as long as you remember to do it regularly.
 But as we mentioned above, you really need three copies of all the files that you want to keep completely safe from harm.

 You can also find free, basic backup programs for your desktop, such as EaseUS ToDo Backup Free for Windows and SuperDuper for macOS.
 Many external hard drives also come with their own backup software.
 Together with the tools built into Windows and macOS, you can mix and match to update all of your backups for free.
-However, if you're not going to pay for some cloud storage, you need to ensure that at least one of your backups stays off-site and away from your main computer.
-That way, fire, flood, or theft won't have a chance to take out all your backups at once.
+However, if you’re not going to pay for some cloud storage, you’ll need to ensure that at least one of your backups stays off-site and away from your main computer.
+That way, fire, flood, or theft won’t be able to take out all your backups at once.